 - Fixing those niggling issues

-There may be things bugging you within your day to day business that you haven’t had the chance to get to, but now’s the chance!
-When you are less busy you can finally get round to the minor things that were ticking along, but could do with a bit of updating.
+There may be things bugging you within the day-to-day business that you haven’t had the chance to get to, but now’s the chance!
+When you are less busy you can finally get round to the minor things that were ticking along but could do with a bit of updating.
 For example, your shop front or your website.

 - Check out the competition